 2. The Different Catheter Types

 Catheters come in sizes that measure the outside circumference in mm. which is called the French (Fr) size.
 The French size, as well as the recommended filling volume of the catheter’s retention balloon (in cc or mL), is listed on the plastic cuff of the cathetersidearm (the arm of the Foley where the balloon is inflated).
 A typical catheter size for an adult patient is 14, 16, or 18 Fr with an associated 5 or 10 cc balloon.
-(In most cases, 5 and 10 cc balloons are exactly the same size so we recommend filling all such catheters with 10 cc of sterile water.)
-Of these, the 16 French is the most utilized size.
+In most cases, 5 and 10 cc balloons are exactly the same size so we recommend filling all such catheters with 10 cc of sterile water, balloons should not be underfilled (i.e. 10cc in a 30cc balloon) as the balloon will not be a spherical shape and catheters may dislodge because of this.
+The size of the catheter is also denoted by the color of the plastic ring on the balloon port, colors are consistent across catheter brands and types.

 Different Catheter Types include: